dkflame/SIBSR/README.md

 # Side Information Boosted Symbolic Regression

-Side Information Boosted Symbolic Regression is a model enhanced from Deep Symbolic Optimization (DSO)[1, 2].
+Side Information Boosted Symbolic Regression (SIBSR) is a model enhanced from Deep Symbolic Optimization (DSO)[1, 2].
 It incorporates side information into the Symbolic Regression task.
 Additionally, it includes a Side Information Generator, which can automatically generate side information if users are unsure about what side information to use.

 ### Getting Started